cAndCwithStickyE, Wednesday 22nd May, 2019, 18:26

 Similarly, each household has an idiosyncratic labor productivity level , which (conditional on survival) evolves according to:

-and like their aggregate counterparts, idiosyncratic permanent productivity shocks are mean one iid ().19 Total labor productivity for the individual is determined by the interaction of transitory idiosyncratic (), transitory aggregate (), permanent idiosyncratic , and permanent aggregate factors.
-When the household supplies one unit of labor, this contributes effective labor equal to:Here, can be thought of as reflecting, for example, individual unemployment spells, while captures, e.g., disruptions in output due to bad weather.
-Just like aggregate transitory shocks, is mean one and iid, so that .
-The idiosyncratic transitory shock has a minimum possible value of 0 (corresponding to an unemployment spell) which occurs with a small finite probability .
-This has the effect of imposing a ‘natural borrowing constraint’ (cf. Zeldes [1989b]) at zero.
+and like their aggregate counterparts, idiosyncratic permanent productivity shocks are mean one iid ().
+Total labor productivity for the individual is determined by the interaction of transitory idiosyncratic (), transitory aggregate (), permanent idiosyncratic , and permanent aggregate factors.
+When the household supplies one unit of labor, eﬀective labor is:

-Given the assumption that productivity growth follows a random walk, the second part of the behavioral assumption says that an agent who last observed the true aggregate state periods ago perceives:
+Given the assumption that the productivity growth factor follows a random walk, the second part of the behavioral assumption says that an agent who last observed the true aggregate state periods ago perceives:

-That is, our assumed random walk in productivity growth means that the household believes that aggregate productivity has grown at the last observed growth rate for the past periods.20 For households who observed the true aggregate state this period, and thus (6) says that .
-The household perceives that their overall permanent productivity level is .
+That is, our assumed random walk in productivity growth means that the household believes that the aggregate productivity factor has remained at for the past periods, and remains there today.
+For households who observed the true aggregate state this period, and thus (6) says that .

 When a household’s perception of productivity diﬀers from actual productivity, we denote the perceived ratio as, e.g., where the last equality reﬂects our assumption that the household perceives the idiosyncratic component of their productivity without error.

-Inﬁnitely-lived households with a productivity process like (4) would generate a nonergodic distribution of idiosyncratic productivity—as individuals accumulated ever more shocks to their permanent productivities, those productivities would spread out indefinitely with time.
-To avoid this inconvenience, we make the Blanchard assumption: Each consumer faces a constant probability of mortality of (with complementary survival probability ).
+Inﬁnitely-lived households with a productivity process like (4) would generate a nonergodic distribution of idiosyncratic productivity—as individuals accumulated ever more shocks to their permanent productivities, those productivities would spread out indeﬁnitely across the population with time.
+To avoid this inconvenience, we make the Blanchard (1985) assumption: Each consumer faces a constant probability of mortality of .
 We track death events using a binary indicator: